-Health and Wellbeing in the Changing Urban Environment
+Health and Wellbeing in the Changing Urban Environment: a Systems Analysis Approach

 An international scientific programme, approved by the ICSU 30th General Assembly in Rome, October 2011 and described within the plan, proposes a new conceptual framework for considering the multi-factorial nature of both the determinants and the manifestations of health and wellbeing in urban populations.